-SPRINGFIELD, Mo. - Greene County Prosecuting Attorney Dan Patterson announces that the unintentional use of deadly force by Springfield Police Officer Jason Shuck during his foot pursuit of an unarmed fleeing felon on May 9, 2014, near the Walmart Neighborhood Market on Glenstone Avenue was not a justifiable use of deadly force by a law enforcement officer.
-As a result of that conclusion, Officer Shuck has today been charged with the class A misdemeanor of assault in the third degree for acting with criminal negligence in causing physical injury to Eric Butts with a deadly weapon.
+SPRINGFIELD, Mo. - Greene County Prosecuting Attorney Dan Patterson announces that former Springfield Police Officer Jason Shuck entered a guilty plea today in the case involving his unintentional use of deadly force during his foot pursuit of an unarmed fleeing felon on May 9, 2014, near the Wal-mart Neighborhood Market.

+On July 10, 2014, Shuck was charged with the class A misdemeanor of assault in the third degree for acting with criminal negligence in causing physical injury to Eric Butts with a deadly weapon.
+The case was charged as a misdemeanor because the defendant acted with criminal negligence by failing to be aware of the weapon he was actually using during the apprehension.
 The range of punishment for a class A misdemeanor is between one day and up to one year in the county jail and/or a fine of up to one thousand dollars.
-It is expected that a summons will be issued by the Court setting the arraignment date.

 This charging decision was reached after an investigation by the Springfield Police Department's Criminal Investigation Division and a review of that investigation including an examination of the facts in light of applicable Missouri law.
-The legal standards and facts supporting this charging decision are set out in the misdemeanor information and probable cause statement attached to this release.
-The Missouri Supreme Court ethics rules prohibit comments on the facts or investigation of this case beyond those contained in the misdemeanor information and probable cause statement that are part of the public record.
+The legal standards and facts supporting the charging decision are more fully set out in the probable cause statement attached to this release.